vgaysin1/AI-in-RStudio/airway-package-API.md

 Explanation: This code filters the `filtered_counts` matrix, keeping only rows (genes) where all columns (samples) have a count of 1 or greater.
 Rows that contain any zero counts across the samples are removed.
 ```

+## Questions:

+1. **Why is prompting an AI assistant to "Annotate and explain this code" a valuable practice in this workflow?**

+  > A. It automatically converts the R matrix into a CSV file.
+  >
+  > B. It helps build data literacy by breaking down abstract matrix indexing, logical comparisons, and functions like rowSums() and ncol() line by line.
+  >
+  > C. It is required by the DESeq2 package before running differential expression.
+  >
+  > D. It permanently replaces the need to run the filtering command in your console.

+Correct Answer: B (Asking the model to explain unfamiliar syntax builds comprehension of how operations work under the hood).

 ---

 # 04. Deseq2 with gander